victorpoughon/torchlensmaker/roadmap.md

 * add option to see aperture/spread of beam at each stage
 * find intermediate images

+* in rendering: enable rendering single element if no focal points, some trick for last / first elements if no rays drawing

 ## Negative collisions, aka surfaces collisions